oracle/terraform-provider-oci/docs/file_storage/exports.md

 Gets a list of exports.

 ### List Operation
-Lists the export resources in the specified compartment.
-You must also specify an export set, a file system, or both.
+Lists export resources by compartment, file system, or export set.
+You must specify an export set ID, a file system ID, and / or a compartment ID.

 The following arguments are supported:

-* `compartment_id` - (Required) The OCID of the compartment.
+* `compartment_id` - (Optional) The OCID of the compartment.
 * `export_set_id` - (Optional) The OCID of the export set.
 * `file_system_id` - (Optional) The OCID of the file system.
 * `id` - (Optional) Filter results by OCID.
 Must be an OCID of the correct type for the resouce type.